 Every week we typically offer:

-- 2 evening/after-school activities e.g. salsa dancing, folk dancing, quizzes, karaoke, live music, films, theatre, yoga, fitness training, talk on an aspect of British life and civilisation (short history of Britain, the Royal Family, the British education system, the history and geography of London)
+- 3 evening/after-school activities e.g. folk dancing, quizzes, karaoke, films, yoga, fitness training, talk on an aspect of British life and culture, drumming workshop, disco

-- 1 full-day excursion/activity e.g. London, Oxford, Cambridge, Windsor Castle, Leeds Castle, Brighton, surfing, boat trips, paddle boarding
+- 1 excursion/activity every Saturday e.g. London, Oxford, Cambridge, Windsor Castle, Leeds Castle, Brighton or local day trips

-We require a minimum of 4 students for each activity to go ahead.
-Some activities may also have a maximum number of students, which will be stated in the current social programme.
+We usually require a minimum of students for each activity to go ahead, and some activities may also have a maximum number of students.
+This will always be stated in the current social programme.

 Broadstairs is a great place to enjoy your free time.
 Here is a selection of sports and leisure facilities in Broadstairs: